-According to a recent survey by Zoocasa, 56% of homeowners in the last year have chosen to renovate their existing home rather than go through the stress of moving.
-This means that huge numbers of people up and down the country are currently completing or considering building works of some kind.
+According to a recent survey by Zoocasa, 56% of homeowners in the last year have chosen to renovate their existing home rather than go through the stress of moving in an uncertain property market.
+This means that huge numbers of people up and down the country are currently completing or considering building works of some kind to improve their home’s value.
 With this in mind, here are some top tips that will ensure the renovations go smoothly and your home is as good as new in record time.

 Top Tips for an Easy Home Renovation